mmistakes/made-mistakes-jekyll/_posts/2012-12-31-wiremum-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @wiremum"
+title: "iPhone holding purple blouse"
 description: "PaperFaces portrait of @wiremum drawn with Paper by 53 on an iPad."
 image: paperfaces-wiremum-twitter-lg
 thumb: paperfaces-wiremum-twitter-150.jpg